 There are more cover plates along that western side of the road, almost evenly spaced, between the canal and the tube station.

-Another woodblocked example can be found on the corner of Inverness Street, viewed here from outside Offspring:
+Another woodblocked example can be found on the corner of Inverness Street, viewed here from outside Offspring shoe shop:

-I thought I'd found four examples, but it seems I only took pics of three.
-Camden is alway so busy it's hard to see where you are going, let alone go on a woodblock hunt.
+I thought I'd found four examples, but when I got home and looked at my photos it seems I only took pics of three of them.
+Camden is always so busy, it's hard to see where you are going, let alone go on a woodblock hunt.

 The man hole at the end of the road, opposite the tube station, almost at the junction with Parkway, is infilled with Tarmac.
 I did a quick search around the junction in the hope I might find some others but, no.

 I'm sure there are more to find in this busy zone.
-After all, with the amount of stabling in the vicinity, today converted into subterranean market spaces, there surely must be many more pockets of wood paving here are there in the back streets, especially around the canal where Gilbey's and other large companies had their distribution depots.
-I'll update you when I find more evidence.
+After all, with the amount of distribtuition going on in this vicinity, plus Gilbey’s stabling and tunnels linking the various buildings, today converted into subterranean market spaces, there surely must be many more pockets of wood paving here are there.
+Woodblocks would have been prevalent here to assuage the noise of all those horses’ hooves.
+In due course, I’ll go for a wander around the market areas as I am bound to find something.
+I'll update you if and when I find more evidence.